kleneway/quest-submission/c1-d1-quest.md

 *Explain what a Smart Contract is.
 You can read this to help you, but you don't have to: https://www.ibm.com/topics/smart-contracts*

 A smart contract is a program that runs on the blockchain whenever a certain condition is met.
-The purpose of smart contracts is to let users to view and edit data on the blockchain.
+The purpose of smart contracts is to let users view and edit data on the blockchain.

 *Explain the difference between a script and a transaction.*